1j01/wavey/README.md

 but I prefer [Live Server](https://github.com/tapio/live-server) which you can insall with `npm i live-server -g` and then use by running `live-server` in a separate command line tab/window/instance.

+#### Deployment Notes

+Deployed to Firebase Hosting.

+* Make sure the app is built.
+There's only a watch task for now `npm run dev` so I can't easily add a script that does a one-off build and deploys.
+* `firebase deploy`

 ### License